Grow amazing blackberries, that was my original goal when I purchased 4 thornless plants a couple years ago. You know what happened?

 What’s even more amazing these new plants are already producing fruit which was a complete surprise.
 I won’t get to see the finished result of this project but I know by the end of this summer those vines will reach the top because that soil has been fertilized really well and they’re in direct sunshine.

-With these 5 easy Growing tips, I know that gardening with blackberries hasn’t ended it’s just the beginning.
+With that being said I’m taking these 5 easy growing tips with me to the next place.
+I know that gardening with blackberries hasn’t ended it’s just the beginning.
 Want to join me?
-What kind of berries do you grow in your garden?